gridhead/atlasdoc/docs/pgfvd.md

 0. Give stars to the repository if it was helpful

 ## To-do
-- [X] Build GUI and prototype UX for loopholes
+- `COMPLETED!` Build GUI and prototype UX for loopholes
-- [X] Add scanning function for single URL through text entry
+- `COMPLETED!` Add scanning function for single URL through text entry
-- [X] Add scanning function for multiple URLs through file reading
+- `COMPLETED!` Add scanning function for multiple URLs through file reading
-- [X] Add timer function to note the duration for scanning
+- `COMPLETED!` Add timer function to note the duration for scanning
-- [X] List down all tracked frameworks
+- `COMPLETED!` List down all tracked frameworks
-- [X] Add clear button for all line edit boxes
+- `COMPLETED!` Add clear button for all line edit boxes
-- [ ] Add file picker module for text files
+- `INCOMPLETE` Add file picker module for text files
-- [ ] Add scrapped data about vulnerabilities
+- `INCOMPLETE` Add scrapped data about vulnerabilities
-- [ ] List down vulnerabilities for all tracked frameworks
+- `INCOMPLETE` List down vulnerabilities for all tracked frameworks
-- [ ] Make miscellaneous bug fixes
+- `INCOMPLETE` Make miscellaneous bug fixes

 ## Changelog